Graduate Degree and Program Requirements

 A graduate program, while building upon course work previously completed, should be used to acquire new knowledge and skills.
 Acquisition of units through credit by evaluation, on the other hand, relies inherently on old knowledge and skills.
 Therefore, prerequisite courses and other requirements outside of the formal program may be challenged, but units gained through credit by evaluation cannot be included within the formal program of study.

-In cases where a graduate student may possess the necessary knowledge and skill and wishes to challenge a course within the formal program of study, a petition must be submitted sequentially to the instructor of the specific course, the department or school graduate committee, and the Dean of Graduate Studies.
-Contingent to approval of the petition by the Dean of Graduate Studies is the condition that an additional course be added to the formal program as elective credit to replace each course that is successfully challenged through credit by evaluation.
+In cases where a graduate student may possess the necessary knowledge and skill and wishes to challenge a course within the formal program of study, a petition must be submitted sequentially to the instructor of the specific course, the department or school graduate committee, and the Associate Dean of Graduate Studies.
+Contingent to approval of the petition by the Associate Dean of Graduate Studies is the condition that an additional course be added to the formal program as elective credit to replace each course that is successfully challenged through credit by evaluation.

 Students may not enroll in a course they plan to challenge but must register for credit by examination in the office of the college or department concerned before the first day of classes of the term in which the course is offered.
 Some presumptive evidence is required to indicate that the student has a reasonable chance of passing the examination.
 The student must complete the examination within the first two weeks of the term.
 Those students who are unsuccessful in challenging may add the course subject to the regulations for adding a class printed in the Class Schedule.
 A student who passes an examination is given the grade of CR for that course.
 No official record is made of failures in these examinations.
 A fee may be charged for these examinations, and they are available only to currently enrolled students.